joshdewhurst/joshdewhurst/README.md

 ___

-## Some Introductions are in Order
+## Some Introductions are in order...

 Hi!
 My name is Josh Dewhurst, and I am a software engineer with full-stack experience but an inclanation for back-end development.
 I am located in San Francisco, CA and I am interested in working within fintech, healthcare, and geosocial networking.